charliecalvert/CloudNotes/Assignments/TwitterInteractive.md

 ## Step Five

-The final step will be to use our scrolling table for the links, and our list for any items that have no links.
+The final step will be to use our scrolling table for items without links, and our list for any items that have links.
+Our vice-versa if you prefer.
+I'm not sure which is best.
+The point for now is just to get practice with both ways of displaying data.

 Here is a method that you might find useful: